Author

 Michael Bugeja

 Michael Bugeja is the author of "Living Media Ethics" (Routledge/Taylor & Francis) and "Interpersonal Divide in the Age of the Machine" (Oxford Univ.
 Press).
 He is a regular contributor to Iowa Capital Dispatch and is writing a series of columns on the topic of "Living Ethics."
+Views expressed here are his own.

 Media companies must do more to prevent abuse of women journalists